Discomb/noveo-demo-project/README.md

 ## ✔️ <a name="test-cases"></a>Test cases

+- Check text on the main page
-- Checking headers on the main page
+- Check menu headers on the main page
+- Check headers on the About page
-- Checking links on the main page
+- Check vacancies on the Careers page
-- Checking 'about us' link and page contents
-- Checking 'careers' link and page contents
-- Checking 'contact' link and page contents
-- Checking 'stories' link and page contents
+- Check the search

 ## 💻 <a name="how-to-run-tests-from-terminal"></a>How to run tests from terminal